dearlavion/post-pilot-service/README.md

 ---
 Post Pilot helps you automatically share your posts to multiple social media platforms — saving time and effort.

-It supports two main posting methods:
+It supports three main posting methods:

-> A. Batch Post
+> A. Quick Post
-- Post multiple items all at once.
+- Post single item at this instant

 How it works:

-1. Upload a file with a list of posts
+1. Create a single post

 2. Select which social media platforms to post to